andychiem19/retro-vendor/README.md

 #### **Learning Objectives**

-- Modular RTL design and finite state machine implementation
+- RTL design and verification with FSM control, testbenches, and waveform debugging in GTKWave
-- Edge detection and debouncing techniques for hardware synthesis
+- Hardware-synthesizable I/O management using debouncing and edge-detection for real-world inputs
-- Simulation-based debugging in GTKWave
-- RTL-to-hardware mapping and FPGA realization
+- HDMI signal generation with clocked video timing logic for digital display output on FPGA

 ---

-#### **Project Features**
+#### **Project Features & Timeline**

 | Feature | Description | Timeline |
 |--------|-------------|--------|